Skip to content

 • Always flat — do not nest under the node type key.
 The build system wraps it automatically.

-• outputs is an array — even for single-output nodes, use [{ ... }]
+• outputs is an array for positional outputs — even for single-output nodes, use [{ ... }]

 • name is optional in configs — it's a system field and already has a built-in label